React Native + Axios

 import { DataDome, DataDomeModal, DataDomeInterceptor } from '@datadome/datadome-axios';

-Add the SDK Key to DataDome instance with the method setSdkKey
+In order to identify the traffic, please get your Client side SDK Key from the Dashboard and add it to DataDome instance with the method setSdkKey

 export default class MyApp extends Component {